 And while I never got to see them underwater I’ve felt a kinship, a connection.
 Yes, just watching them from the surface the last ten or so years.
-However, I never thought that a creäture living its life in the seemingly endless blue ocean could connect to me.
-More noteworthy, or more appropriately the products I consumed.
+However, I never thought that a creature living its life could connect to me.
+Especially in the seemingly endless blue ocean.
+More noteworthy, or even with the products I consumed.
 Yet, that’s precisely what science has recently revealed.

 In addition, Blue whale ear wax, like rings of a tree.
 It can be used as an indicator of growth.
 Also and more noteworthy, using chemical analysis scientists can decide the chemicals a whale came in contact with.
 That’s during its life.
 Excluding in this case a 15-year-old blue whale that died due to a ship strike.

 As stated in the study found here: